 But they say sherry casks are highly sought after?

 Since 1986 shipping sherry in cask is not allowed any more so whisky distilleries are ordering bespoke casks, made from new American oak (occasionally also European oak) in one of the cooperages around Jerez, where they are sent to bodegas which fill them with fermenting must and / or with a lower-grade sherry, usually Oloroso or PX (although the specific type is fairly irrelevant compared to the type of wood).
 This seasoning process takes between six months and two years and ‘optimizes’ the wood: the sherry will extract most of the unwanted oak elements (tannins and heavy aromatics) and the oak will absorb some of the flavours of the sherry.
-After the seasoning, the sherry is often too rough and woody to enter a solera so it is usually distilled.
-After seasoning the cask will be similar to a transport cask from the past.
+After the seasoning, the sherry is often too rough and woody to enter a solera so it is usually distilled into sherry brandy or turned into sherry vinegar.
+After seasoning the characteristics of the cask will be similar to those of a transport cask from the past.